13 Incredibly Common Mistakes People Make in Their Wills

 cameravit/Adobe Overwhelmed woman

-One of the major decisions inside of a will is choosing your estate’s executor.
-The executor of your will should be the person you feel is most responsible when it comes to distributing your property after your death.
+One of the major decisions regarding your will is choosing your estate’s executor.
+The executor of your will should be the person you feel will be most responsible when distributing your property after your death.

 Pick someone you think can be responsible and professional when dealing with your estate.
 And as with other items in your will, change the executor as necessary when you refresh documents.